Welcome to Bradford

 What will my induction involve?

 Your induction involves a series of events and classes introducing you to your chosen course/area of study, as well as to your tutors and fellow students.
-A Welcome & ID check session will take place as part of your induction.
+If you are studying on campus a Welcome & ID check session will take place as part of your induction.

 Distance learning students are not expected to attend an induction on campus.
-Further details of what happens next can be found below.
+Further details of what happens next can be found in your induction document below.

 Many of our programmes accept late arrivals and we can provide tailored support to help you catch up on any study you have missed.
 If you think you will be late for the start of your programme you should email email@example.com with your UB number, expected arrival date and the reason for your late arrival.

-You can see your programme timetable (or module timetable for postgraduate Health Studies students) on the Timetables website.
+You can see your programme timetable (or module timetable for CPD Health Studies students) on the Timetables website.

 If you don't have login details click on 'Guest' and 'Programmes' to search for your course.